flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

   `?`         question mark      Status of the most recently executed foreground-pipeline (exit/return code)

   `-`         dash               Current option flags set by the shell itself, on invocation, or using the [set builtin command](../commands/builtin/set.md).
-It\'s just a set of characters, like `himB` for `h`, `i`, `m` and `B`.
+It's just a set of characters, like `himB` for `h`, `i`, `m` and `B`.

   `$`         dollar-sign        The process ID (PID) of the shell.
 In an [explicit subshell](../syntax/ccmd/grouping_subshell.md) it expands to the PID of the current \"main shell\", not the subshell.
 This is different from `$BASHPID`!

   `!`         exclamation mark   The process ID (PID) of the most recently executed background pipeline (like started with `command &`)

   `0`         zero               The name of the shell or the shell script (filename).
 Set by the shell itself.\
-                                 If Bash is started with a filename to execute (script), it\'s set to this filename.
+                                 If Bash is started with a filename to execute (script), it's set to this filename.
 If started with the `-c <CMDLINE>` option (commandline given as argument), then `$0` will be the first argument after the given `<CMDLINE>`.
 Otherwise, it is set to the string given on invocation for `argv[0]`.\
                                  Unlike popular belief, `$0` is *not a positional parameter*.

   `_`         underscore         A kind of catch-all parameter.
-Directly after shell invocation, it\'s set to the filename used to invoke Bash, or the absolute or relative path to the script, just like `$0` would show it.
+Directly after shell invocation, it's set to the filename used to invoke Bash, or the absolute or relative path to the script, just like `$0` would show it.
 Subsequently, expands to the last argument to the previous command.
 Placed into the environment when executing commands, and set to the full pathname of these commands.
 When checking mail, this parameter holds the name of the mail file currently being checked.
   --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Shell Variables